-Faithfulness to the Bible and Jesus Christ are the bedrock values behind every book Barbour's staff produces from its 70,000-square foot facilities in Uhrichsville, Ohio.
-Today, Barbour's frontlist releases number more than 120 titles per year.
-That, coupled with nearly six hundred stock titles, allows Barbour to provide consumers and retailers around the globe with affordable and accessible Christian products for all.
+Faithfulness to the Bible and love for Jesus Christ are the bedrock values behind every book Barbour’s staff produces.
+From a 70,000-square-foot facility in Uhrichsville, Ohio, Barbour produces more than 200 frontlist titles per year.
+Those books, coupled with nearly six hundred stock titles, are part of Barbour’s mission to provide retailers and consumers around the globe with affordable and accessible Christian products for all.

 How It All Started

-Since the company began as "Book Bargains" in 1981, much has happened to bring this company from a small remainder seller into a prominent Christian publisher.
-When Hugh Barbour began buying and reselling other publishers' excess stock, he was introducing a new concept to Christian bookstores.
-Soon, though, the new company began publishing its own titles, beginning with the classic allegory The Pilgrim's Progress in 1984.
+Since our beginning as “Book Bargains” in 1981, much has happened to transform this company from a small remainder seller into a prominent Christian publisher.
+When Hugh Barbour began buying and reselling other publishers’ excess stock, he was introducing a new concept to Christian bookstores.
+Soon, though, the new company began publishing its own titles, beginning with the classic allegory The Pilgrim’s Progress in 1984.

-The Barbour mission, publishing popular books at value prices, was unique in Christian retailing, and it was beginning to take hold in Christian bookstores around the country.
-Through the 1990s, the company experienced phenomenal growth in sales and product line and officially changed its name to Barbour Publishing, Inc. The new millennium brought almost dizzying change to the company, with new products, new relationships, building expansion, and even new ownership.
+The Barbour mission, publishing popular books at value prices, was unique in Christian retailing, and it quickly took hold in Christian bookstores around the country.
+Through the 1990s, the company experienced phenomenal growth in its product line and sales, and officially changed its name to Barbour Publishing, Inc. The new millennium brought almost dizzying change to the company, with new products, facilities expansion, and new ownership.

-After a remarkable forty-seven year career in Christian publishing (a career honored by the 1999 Lifetime Achievement Award of the Evangelical Christian Publishers Association), Hugh Barbour decided to retire.
-The company he had built into a thriving business was acquired by its president & CEO Tim Martins, the man he'd been grooming for leadership for several years preceding.
+After a remarkable forty-seven-year career in Christian publishing (a career honored by the 1999 Lifetime Achievement Award of the Evangelical Christian Publishers Association), Hugh Barbour decided to retire.
+The company he had built into a thriving business was acquired by its president and CEO, Tim Martins.

-Through years of prosperity and challenge, Tim successfully led Barbour for over 16 years as the company experienced growth and challenges.
-Under his leadership, Barbour has become one of the top Christian book publishers in the United States.
+Through years of prosperity and challenge, Tim successfully led Barbour for over 16 years.
+Under his leadership, Barbour became one of the top Christian book publishers in the United States.

 A New Future: Employee Owned